microsoft/reverse-proxy/docs/docfx/articles/service-fabric-int.md

 - A variety of load balancing algorithms

 ## Update the project file
-Open the Project and find the `ItemGroup` referencing the YARP package, then add a reference to YARP.ServiceFabric package next to it.
+Open the Project and find the `ItemGroup` referencing the YARP package, then add a reference to the ServiceFabric package next to it.

  ```XML
 <ItemGroup>